JuliaWeb/WebSockets.jl/README.md

 # WebSockets.jl - Julia 0.7 branch

-*Current state 22/7-18*:
+*Current state on 'master' 8/8-18*:

+The next version of WebSockets is dropping version 0.6.
+Current master worked to some extent on Julia 0.7-alpha, but is now failing due to changes in dependencies.
+We advise to test dependency MBedTLS as a first step.

-It is possible to run the examples with some tweaking.
-HTTP.Response (200) has changed behaviour, so examples are not working fully.
+When running current examples, note that HTTP.Response(200) has changed behaviour, so examples are not working fully and you will need to incorporate a mini HTML page in order to run them.

 HttpServer support may work if you 'check out' a rapidly changing set of branches and pull requests on HttpServer and dependencies.

 HttpServer support is deprecated and will be fully removed without further warning when HTTP examples are fully working.

-Tests still include HttpServer tests and therefore fail.

 *Release version*: